samiramghd/bikesharing/README.md

 - 6-10 AM and 5-7 PM are the busiest time of the day which is better considering more available bikes at that time.

-I was thinking it would be better if we know the bikes with the most usage belongs to what type of user that way it would be easier to be prepared for repairs and maintenance. which in this visulization we can see bikes with the most usage belongs to Subsciber type.
+I was thinking it would be better if we know the bikes with the most usage belongs to what type of user that way it would be easier to be prepared for repairs and maintenance. which in this visulization we can see bikes with the most usage belongs to Subsciber type [Bike Repairs by Usertype](https://public.tableau.com/views/BikeRepairsbyusertype/BikeRepairsbyusertype?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link).

 ![This is an image](https://github.com/samiramghd/bikesharing/blob/main/images/pic10.PNG)

-> In this visualization, we graph the peak hours for bike trips by gender, which we can see what time of the day they ride the most by gender.
+> In this visualization, we graph the peak hours for bike trips by gender, which we can see what time of the day they ride the most by gender [Peek Hours by Gender](https://public.tableau.com/views/PeekHoursbyGender/PeekHoursbyGender?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link).

 ![This is an image](https://github.com/samiramghd/bikesharing/blob/main/images/pic11.PNG)